cmccoy1992/PoppyPatrol/README.md

 ===HOW TO PLAY===

-Shiba Patrol is a text-based adventure; you perform actions by typing in the letter of the action you would like to perform.
+Poppy Patrol is a text-based adventure; you perform actions by typing in the letter of the action you would like to perform.

 The player must go through the rooms and "Secure" them by investigating each room.
 See "Investigation" below.